Igor-dos-santos/ShopCart/README.md

 ### 🛒 Key Features & Highlights 🛒

 - **User-Friendly Interface**: Our sleek and intuitive interface lets you browse through an extensive collection of products with ease.
 Finding your favorite items has never been more delightful! 😍
-- **Smart Recommendations**: Shop Cart's intelligent system suggests personalized product recommendations based on your browsing history, ensuring you discover exciting new items tailored just for you. 🎁
+- **Smart Search**: Shop Cart's intelligent system helps you discover exciting new items tailored just for you by searching keywords and filtering through desired items. 🎁
-- **Secure Payment Gateway**: Rest easy knowing that your payment information is fully protected with state-of-the-art encryption and secure authentication protocols.
+- **Secure Payment Gateway**: Rest easy knowing that your payment information is fully protected with state-of-the-art encryption and secure authentication protocols with payments processed through PayPal.
 Your data's safety is our top priority. 🔒
 - **Responsive Design**: Whether you're shopping from your desktop, tablet, or phone, Shop Cart adapts seamlessly to provide you with a flawless shopping experience, no matter the device. 📱
-- **Real-Time Order Tracking**: Stay in the loop with live updates on your order status.
+- **Real-Time Order Tracking**: Stay in the loop with live updates on your order status by email.
 You'll never have to wonder when your eagerly awaited package will arrive! 🚚

 ### 🚀 Getting Started 🚀